BruceEckel/SummerTechForumUnconference-hugo/content/Schedule.md

 weight: 40
 ---

-- Outdoor activities will be in the morning, sessions in the afternoon (when it often rains)

 **Pre-conference**: If you arrive early, post something on Slack.
 If I or others are around and available, we might be able to come out for meals or other activities.